openshift/machine-os-images/README.md

 For the `copy-iso` script, if the `IP_OPTIONS` environment variable is non-empty then the output ISO will be configured to add the provided option to the kernel command line.

+The script `/bin/copy-metal` calls `copy-iso` and `copy-pxe` to copy the specific files needed for parts of the baremetal platform, depending on the first argument: `--all` for all files; `--pxe` for just the PXE files; or `--image-build` for just the ISO and initrd.
+In addition, symlinks are created so that filenames match the ones used in previous versions of the metal platform.